MJ Devonshire

-Marlin "M.J."
-Devonshire Jr. (born September 12, 2000) is an American professional football cornerback.
-He played college football for the Kentucky Wildcats and the Pittsburgh Panthers and was selected by the Raiders in the seventh round of the 2024 NFL draft.
+Marlin "MJ" Devonshire Jr. (born September 12, 2000) is an American professional football cornerback.
+He played college football for the Kentucky Wildcats and the Pittsburgh Panthers and was selected by the Las Vegas Raiders in the seventh round of the 2024 NFL draft.

-Early life and high school
+Early life

 Devonshire was born in Aliquippa, Pennsylvania where he attended high school at Aliquippa.
 In his senior season, Devonshire recorded eight interceptions, and eight punt return touchdowns.
 Devonshire would decide to commit to play college football at the University of Kentucky.

 College career

 Kentucky

 In Devonshire's first season in 2019 he totaled five tackles with one pass deflection.
 In the 2020 season, Devonshire had one tackle and a pass deflection.
 After the conclusion of the 2020 season, Devonshire would decide to enter the NCAA transfer portal.

 Pittsburgh

 Devonshire would decide to transfer to the University of Pittsburgh to continue out his college career.
 In week eleven of the 2021 season, Devonshire recorded his first career interception that sealed the win for the Panthers over North Carolina.
 Devonshire finished the 2021 season with 17 tackles, with one being for a loss, three pass deflections, and an interception.
 In week one of the 2022 season, Devonshire intercepted a pass and returned it for 56 yards to take the lead, as he helped Pittsburgh beat their rival West Virginia.
 For his performance on the week, Devonshire was named the ACC defensive back of the week.
 In week four, Devonshire returned a punt 82 yards for a touchdowns, in a win over Rhode Island.
 Devonshire finished the 2022 season with 34 tackles, eight pass deflections, three interceptions, and two touchdowns, Devonshire also returned 24 punts for 233 yards and a touchdown.
 For his performance on the year, Devonshire was named second team All-ACC as a returner.
 Devonshire entered the 2023 season, as one of the Panthers best players.
 In week seven of the 2023 season, Devonshire totaled six tackles, five pass deflections, and he intercepted a pass and returned it 86 yards for a touchdown, as he helped Pittsburgh upset #14 Louisville.
 For his performance on the week he was named the ACC defensive back of the week.